changs/slimzsh/README.md

 ## fasd

 I highly recommend you using [fasd](https://github.com/clvv/fasd).
 Slimzsh will automaically detect it if you have it installed.

-Then you'll be able to search inline for the best matching file like here
+Then you'll be able to search inline for the best matching file like here:

 ![alt text](http://i.imgur.com/s2LeC9K.gif "FASD")

 and so much more!